AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`%target`

-  The string :file:`--target={t}` where :command:`t` is the build target, as determinted by the current toolchain.
+  The string :file:`--target={t}` where :command:`t` is the build target, as determined by the current toolchain.

 * :file:`%%`